• Skip to primary navigation

 • Want this thinner?
 Add a bit more pickle juice.

-• Chop fine or coarse, it's personal preference on texture.
+• Chop fine or coarse, it's personal preference on texture for the pickles.

 • Change up the taste?
 Use more zesty or garlicky pickles.